 The two main problems that could be happening with the humidifier have to do with the water chamber and the hot plate:

-• The hot plate under the water chamber may not be warming up.
-There is still some evaporation as the air passes over the water but it's at a much slower rate.
-This may mean that the heating element isn’t working.
+- The hot plate under the water chamber may not be warming up.
+There is still some evaporation as the air passes over the water, but it's at a much slower rate.
+Check your machine's manual for hot plate cleaning instructions.

 The humidifier should be fairly quiet when it's operating.
 If it is pretty noisy when it's running, see if you need to get the humidifier replaced.
 Start by checking the humidity settings on your machine and contact a CPAP specialist for additional help.